 - raise funds for and coordinate joint projects between TBPA’s.

 The two key messages emerging from the workshop were:

-1) The necessity to develop the transboundary certification system into a more comprehensive capacity building work programme.
-This would assist Protected Areas working towards certification and support the existing network of certified parks and facilitate them with cooperation and the exchange of information, experience and best practice within the network and beyond.
+1) The necessity to develop the transboundary certification system into a more comprehensive capacity-building work programme.
+This would assist Protected Areas working towards certification and support the existing network of certified parks and facilitate them with the cooperation and the exchange of information, experience and best practice within the network and beyond.

 2) The wish for an increased promotion of the theme transboundary Protected Areas including raising awareness on common responsibilities for border regions; the need for transboundary cooperation between Protected Areas and its benefits; and the promoting of ‘best practice’ examples in transboundary cooperation.